Pitch Deck: How To Create The Perfect Funding Proposal

 He was also pitching in a very difficult market climate.
 Many investors had recently made mistakes investing in the dotcom bubble, so they were increasingly conservative and very focused on paths to revenue.

 Hoffman explains how LinkedIn’s financing played out.
-“The Series A was a concept pitch for building the network.
-The Series B was a concept pitch for getting to revenue.
-The Series C had to be a data pitch that showed either how we could get to profitability or that we were profitable.
+“The Series A was a concept story for building the network.
+The Series B was a concept story for getting to revenue.
+The Series C had to be a data story that showed either how we could get to profitability or that we were profitable.
 And Series D ended up being ‘We can scale to a big opportunity’.”

 However, with no clear revenue growth, he had to convince investors that building the network, in LinkedIn’s case, comes first, then the revenue.